AlexsLemonade/scpca-nf/internal-instructions.md

   + `-resume`: Resume workflow from most recent checkpoint
   + `-with-tower`: Use `Nextflow Tower` to monitor workflow (requires separate [Nextflow Tower registration](https://tower.nf/))
 + Workflow parameters:
-  + `--run_ids list, of, ids`: A custom comma-separated list of ids (run, library, or sample) for this run.
+  + `--run_ids list,of,ids`: A custom comma-separated list of ids (run, library, or sample) for this run.
-  + `--project list, of, project_ids`: A custom comma-separated list of project ids for this run [The default](config/profile_ccdl.config) run ids are `"SCPCR000001,SCPCS000101"`.
+  + `--project list,of,project_ids`: A custom comma-separated list of project ids for this run [The default](config/profile_ccdl.config) run ids are `"SCPCR000001,SCPCS000101"`.
   + `--repeat_mapping`: Use this flag to repeat mapping, even if results already exist.
     + By default, the workflow checks whether each library has existing `alevin-fry` or `salmon` mapping results, and skips mapping for libraries with existing results.